Read

 out.

-this agonizing ailment (GERD has been associated
+ailment (GERD has been associated with such

-GERD medications, it may be prudent to suggest
+, it may be prudent to suggest

 that changing lifestyle and taking a holistic